gost-dom/browser/docs/Getting-started.md

 Some IDL attributes have different names, e.g., the IDL attribute that corresponds to the `class` Data attribute is not called `class` but `className`.

+## Logging

+You can inject an `log/slog.Logger` calling `SetDefaultLogger` in the `browser/logger` package.

+This works on a global scale.
+A future enhancement might be to allow injecting the logger into a browser, allowing tests more control of log output on a test-by-test case.